rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 network than you can technically serve.
 The reason why this works is because not all users want to communicate at the same time.
 Imagine a 5G mobile cell can provide resources for 100 users at the same time.
-If the antenna in the cell knows that only 1 out of 10 users are indeed active at any given time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.
+If the antenna in the cell knows that only 1 out of 10 users are indeed active at any given point in time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.